 Honeypot servers are decoy servers that are installed into networks along with the main production system.
 These servers detect any possible attacks on the network, and alert the main system.
 Thus, the name honeypot comes from its ability to attract/detect attacks.

-The study revealed that the number of attacks on the Internet of Things devices, aka IoT devices, that are connected to the internet across the world, are on the rise.
+The study revealed that the number of attacks on the Internet of Things devices, aka IoT devices, that are connected to the internet across the world, is on the rise.
 The study was also able to identify the usual method used to hack into devices, as well.
 SMB ports and Telnet were found to be the most vulnerable ports.

-Once a hacker has successfully breached into a device, all they need to do is to figure out passwords.
+Once a hacker has successfully breached a device, all they need to do is to figure out passwords.

 Most commonly used passwords

 The same study also analyzed the common passwords hackers try when hacking into a device.